IE-bank-team/ie-bank-infrastructure/modules/operational-insights/workspace/data-source/README.md

 ### Parameter: `logAnalyticsWorkspaceName`

 The name of the parent Log Analytics workspace.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string